grantzhou/Ivory-www/blog/2022-5-17-linux/index.md

 ## Configure services

-Here is a simple configuration, can be local and remote connection is ok
+Here is a simple configuration, a basic environment with local and remote connection is ok